Municipal Leadership Academy

 Cities provide a wide variety of daily services to citizens, each of which come with different responsibilities and concerns.
 Get a better understanding of your obligations under state and federal laws as well as how basic services are provided.

-MLA Part One costs $80, which includes a meal at the in-person sessions and a copy of the 2022 Iowa Municipal Policy Leaders’ Handbook.
+MLA Part One costs $80, which includes a copy of the 2022 Iowa Municipal Policy Leaders’ Handbook.

-The second part of MLA is a set of online trainings held during the first week of January 2022, which can be viewed live or on the League’s website at your convenience.
+The second part of MLA is a set of online trainings on the League’s website at your convenience.
 Watch the videos all at once or separately in order to fit within a city’s orientation program for new officials.

 The City Budget